 Apart from a few courses which are year-long courses and carry six to nine credits, the courses in the School of Education (SOE) are three-credit courses offered over the course of a semester (August to December and/or January to April of any given academic year).

 PROFESSIONAL OPTIONS INCLUDE:

-- 1. Bachelor of Education Programme (Face-to-Face) (Both Scheme A and B): - Computer Science - Educational Administration (will not be offered in Academic Year 2022/2023) - History Education
+- 1. Bachelor of Education Programme 90 credits (Face-to-Face):

+- Science Education

+- Social Studies/Geography Education

+- Language Education: English

+- Language Education: Literacy Studies